nerotul/Jade/README.md

 - The whole project was developed in under 30 hours

 ## How to play
-Clone this repository, generate programm files and compile the code!
+Clone this repository, generate program files and compile the code!